-David Anderson is a chartered accountant and member of the Institute of Chartered Accountants of England and Wales with over 26 years' experience of senior finance roles.
+David Anderson is a chartered accountant and member of the Institute of Chartered Accountants of England and Wales with over 27 years' experience of senior finance roles.
 He qualified with Stoy Hayward (now BDO LLP) and from 1998 to 2009 was an audit partner in their London office before becoming an audit partner with Crowe Clark Whitehill (now Crowe UK LLP) from 2010 to 2012.
-Since then he has held senior finance roles with Strategic Minerals Plc, Hakkasan Limited and CT Company International Ltd. Mr. Anderson has been serving the Company as CFO in a consultancy role since 2019 and will formally join the Board as CFO upon Admission.
-He is currently also the CFO and non-board member of Verici Dx Plc on a part-time basis.
+Since then he has held senior finance roles with Strategic Minerals Plc, Hakkasan Limited and CT Company International Ltd. He is currently also the CFO and non-board member of Verici Dx Plc on a part-time basis.

-Strategic report for the year ended 31 December 2021
+Strategic report for the year ended 31 December 2022